International Container Terminal Services: Europe, Middle East and Africa

 In June 2005, ICTSI signed a 20-year concession with Societe de Gestion du Port Autonome de Toamasina for the operation, management, financing, rehabilitation and development of the container terminal of the Port of Toamasina, Madagascar on a public-private partnership basis.
-ICTSI subsidiary Madagascar International Container Terminal Services, Ltd. (MICTSL) accomplished reorganization and upgrading of the yard area, including additional investments in key equipment.
+ICTSI subsidiary Madagascar International Container Terminal Services, Ltd. (MICTSL) accomplished the reorganization and upgrading of the yard area, including additional investments in key equipment.
 Madagascar's main international trading gateway; MICTSL is a key port in the southwest Indian Ocean connecting Africa to global markets.